 Q:What do you think is the most pressing challenge in the indoor agriculture sector today and how are you/your company addressing it?

 The challenges facing indoor agriculture are many of the same as those facing others in agriculture.
 The food supply system is broken, and consumers are now rightly demanding more from every player in the value chain.
 From growers to manufacturers to distributors, consumers want to see accountability, quality, safety and security in the system that provides their food.
 And they want that food to taste good too!

-Blockchain, in and of itself, is not the end all and be all to solve these issues.
-With blockchain and other distributed ledger systems, it’s not simply about tracking information.
+Blockchain, in and of itself, is not the end-all and be all to solve these issues.
+It is simply a tool that is used, just as some make use of software like Bitcoin Loophole (https://cryptoevent.io/review/bitcoin-loophole/) to track trends in prices, so too do we see the potential to use blockchain to track data in the industry.
+However, with blockchain and other distributed ledger systems, it’s not simply about tracking information.
 What is needed, and what ripe.io provides, is the analysis of that data in order to better understand what are the underlying factors that impact our food.
 For example, what causes a particular quality issue – is it the soil conditions at the farm level, or perhaps the transportation methods during distribution, etc. We need to understand the data in order to address the issues to start building a better and stronger system.

 Q: What do you hope to get out of your participation in this year’s Indoor Ag-Con event in Las Vegas

 I hope to be inspired by others doing innovative and groundbreaking work within the world of agriculture.
 And of course, I hope to inspire others with the work we are doing at ripe.io.